 Maine

 Maine Bureau of Parks and Lands offers a helpful website to all those interested in outdoor activities.
-They also offer A Guide to Accessibility; a special web section dedicated to rating the accessibility of parks and historic sites.
+They also offer Maine Bureau of Parks and Lands: Accesss for the Disabled; a special pdf dedicated to rating the accessibility of parks and historic sites.

 Maryland